 Can I Get Multiple Piercings at Once?
-A Guide to Planning Your Piercings October 7, 2019 – Posted in: Piercing Advice – Tags: multiple piercing aftercare, multiple piercings
+October 7, 2019 – Posted in: Informative, Piercing Advice – Tags: can I get multiple piercings at once, getting more than one piercing at once, healing more than one piercing, multiple piercing aftercare, multiple piercings

 Here’s everything you need to know about getting pierced multiple times at once.

 Is it possible to get more than one piercing in one sitting?

 The short answer is yes, you can get more than one piercing in a single sitting.